kilgaloon/leprechaun/README.md

     [variables]
     testFile = ./test.txt

+Also all environment variables are available in steps ex: `$LOGNAME`

    and in our steps it will be available as `$testFile`.
 We can now rewrite our job file and it will look like something like this: